Grundy County Demographics

 A map of Grundy County's Population by Race

-Grundy County is the 60th most populous county of the 99 counties in Iowa.
+Grundy County is ranked the 60th most populous county in Iowa, out of 99 counties.
+Grundy County was ranked the 60th most populous county in the 2020 Census.

 Grundy County's White Population